The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach

-Victim blaming and reinforcement of rape myths can be found in a variety of contexts, albeit with varying degrees of explicitness.
-While often more bluntly expressed in social media and other informal contexts (see, e.g., \cite{Suvarnaetal2020} and \cite{SuvarnaBhalla2020} for studies on identification of victim-blaming language in informal contexts), victim blaming and reinforcement of rape myths are also present in traditional media (see, e.g., \cite{Sacks2018}, \cite{Northcuttetal2019} and \cite{Franiuketal2008}) as well as in the justice system.
-In court, general victim rights and sexual assault-specific rules, such as rape shield laws, prohibit to some extent explicit blaming, stigmatization and stereotyping.
-Yet, several studies based on testimonies from various actors, such as victims, barristers, sex crime investigators and independent observers, suggest that victim blaming and rape myths are still prevalent in courts (see, e.g., \cite{Temkinetal2018}, \cite{Spencer2018}, \cite{SmithSkinner2012}, \cite{Temkin2000}).
-While it is often the defense that brings up rape myths for strategical reasons, some judges tend not to intervene and sometimes even take up the argument (\cite{Temkinetal2018}, \cite{Ehrlich2012}).
+Victim blaming and reinforcement of rape myths can be observed in a variety of contexts, albeit with varying degrees of explicitness.
+While often more bluntly expressed in social media and other informal contexts (see, e.g., \cite{Suvarnaetal2020} and \cite{SuvarnaBhalla2020} for studies on identification of victim-blaming language in informal contexts), victim blaming and reinforcement of rape myths are also present in traditional media (see, e.g., \cite{Sacks2018}, \cite{Northcuttetal2019} and \cite{Franiuketal2008}) and within the justice system.
+In court, there are general victim rights and sexual assault-specific regulations, such as rape shield laws, that to some extent prohibit explicit victim blaming, stigmatization, and stereotyping.
+Yet, several studies, based on testimonies from various actors, such as victims, barristers, sex crime investigators and independent observers, suggest that victim blaming and rape myths are still prevalent in courts (see, e.g., \cite{Temkinetal2018}, \cite{Spencer2018}, \cite{SmithSkinner2012}, \cite{Temkin2000}).
+Although it is often the defense that introduces rape myths for strategic purposes, some judges do not always intervene and may even endorse such arguments (\cite{Temkinetal2018}, \cite{Ehrlich2012}).
 In addition, many judges tend to employ terminology of affection and consensual sex in cases where the perpetrator is familiar to the victim (\cite{Ehrlich2012}).